LifeLock: Federal Trade Commission fines

-In 2015, the FTC found LifeLock to be in contempt of the 2010 agreement, charging that they "failed to establish and maintain a comprehensive information security program", and "falsely advertised that it protected consumers' sensitive data".
-The FTC obtained a $100 million monetary penalty against LifeLock to settle the contempt charge.
+In 2015, the FTC found LifeLock to be in contempt of the 2010 agreement, stating that they "failed to establish and maintain a comprehensive information security program", and "falsely advertised that it protected consumers' sensitive data".
+The FTC obtained a $100 million penalty against LifeLock to settle the contempt charge.
 Of that fine, $68 million was held for class-action refunds to LifeLock customers.

 Cybersecurity incidents

 2015 refer a friend Security Flaw

-In July 2015, security researchers Eric Taylor and Blake Welsh disclosed a cross-site scripting vulnerability on LifeLock’s "refer a friend" webpage.
+In July 2015, security researchers disclosed a cross-site scripting vulnerability on LifeLock's "refer a friend" webpage.
 According to The Register, the flaw could have allowed attackers to inject malicious JavaScript, creating opportunities for phishing attempts or account takeover.
 LifeLock took the affected page offline after being notified and stated that no customer data had been compromised.

 2018 subscriberkey Security Flaw

 In July 2018, a flaw was discovered on LifeLock's website that exposed millions of customer email addresses.
-The vulnerability involved a numeric subscriberkey parameter which could be sequentially enumerated, allowing anyone to retrieve the email addresses tied to those keys.
-The flaw was found on a marketing-page that allowed unsubscribing from emails.
-A security researcher, after receiving a marketing email, accessed a link that showed his own subscriberkey.
-He then wrote a proof-of-concept script to auto-increment the subscriberkey values, retrieving approximately 70 email addresses before stopping.
-LifeLock (owned by Symantec at the time) took the website offline after being notified, and stated the issue was limited to the marketing opt-out page managed by a third party.
+The security breach involved a numeric subscriberkey parameter which could be sequentially enumerated, allowing anyone to retrieve the email addresses tied to those keys.
+The flaw was found on a page that allowed unsubscribing from emails.
+A security researcher wrote a proof-of-concept script to auto-increment the subscriberkey values, retrieving approximately 70 email addresses before stopping.
+The company took the website offline after being notified, and stated the issue was limited to the marketing opt-out page managed by a third party.

 2022 credential stuffing attack

 In December 2022, LifeLock servers suffered an attack using credential stuffing, and over 6,000 user accounts had their details disclosed, including names, addresses, and phone numbers.
-The method of attack was to use credentials from previous unrelated breaches.
+The method of attack was to use credentials from previous unrelated breaches, suggesting that affected users re-used passwords across multiple services.
 This resulted in a large number of failed login attempts on 16 December 2022.
 Notification of the breach was sent in January 2023.